-This document covers the delivery network (no. 4 in Figure 2) between the CSPs and the LEMF in accordance with the Swiss LI reference model.
-The access network (no. 6 in Figure 2) between the LEMF and the LEA is not addressed in this document.
+The present document covers the delivery network (no. 4 in Figure 2) between the CSPs and the LEMF in accordance with the Swiss LI reference model.
+The access network (no. 6 in Figure 2) between the LEMF and the LEA is not addressed in the present document.